julienrwe/dam-documentation/src/general.md

 Moreover, the technology enables **the effortless digitization of real-world assets and assists businesses in streamlining their processes by incorporating their own business rules into a shared ecosystem**.
 Users can interact with each other without the need for a third party intermediary.
 All information recorded on the Blockchain is unfalsifiable, immutable, and can be verified at any time.

-This simplification offers distributors and merchants a more efficient value chain, leading to a reduction in operating costs and a top notch customer experience. **This is the essence of what DAM proposes**
+This simplification offers distributors and merchants a more efficient value chain, leading to a reduction in operating costs and a top notch customer experience. **This is the essence of what World Digital Currency solution has to offer**

 ### **A Digital Closed Loop System**
 ***What if you could harness new technological advancements to create your own digital payment ecosystem and leverage it to gain a competitive advantage ?***